Ernie Chambers: 2007 lawsuit against God

 Some members of the Nebraska legislature attempted to ban frivolous lawsuits from Nebraska's court system in 2007.
 Chambers believed that this attempt was misguided, and that access to the court system should not be restricted.
 To dramatize his point that the court system must be entirely open, Chambers filed a lawsuit against God in Douglas County district court in September 2007.
 It argued that God has caused "widespread death, destruction, and terrorization of millions upon millions of the Earth's inhabitants."

 Nebraska media inaccurately reported that Chambers's lawsuit against God was intended as an ironic protest against frivolous lawsuits.
 Chambers clarified that, on the contrary, his lawsuit against God "emphasized that attempts by the Legislature to prohibit the filing of any lawsuit would run afoul of the Nebraska Constitution's guarantee that the doors to the courthouse must be open to everyone."

 The Westboro Baptist Church filed an amicus brief in the lawsuit arguing that Chambers did not have standing to sue, and that he was "fully deserving of the outpourings of God's fierce wrath."
 In response, Chambers voiced disagreement with the church but argued that the church's access to the court system must be protected, just like his.

 The lawsuit was dismissed in October 2008 because a summons notifying God of the lawsuit could not be delivered to the defendant, who has no listed address.
 Chambers countered that, because of God's omniscience, God had been notified, but decided not to pursue the suit further.

 Capital punishment

 Chambers is a firm opponent of the death penalty, and introduced a bill to repeal Nebraska's capital punishment law at the start of each legislative session, 36 times over 40 years.
 The bill, LB268, passed the legislature in 1979 but could not overcome Governor Charles Thone's veto; the issue remained a primary focus of his while in office.

 In 2015, Chambers again introduced LB268.
 The measure passed the legislature over Governor Pete Ricketts's veto.
 Following the veto, a petition drive was undertaken to reject the bill and maintain capital punishment.
 Enough signatures were secured to suspend LB268 until the November 2016 general election; in the election, 60% of the votes cast favored rejecting the repeal and keeping the death penalty.

+2024 campaign

+Chambers ran for his old seat in 2024 against Terrell McKinney, and advanced to the runoff.
+In July 2024, Chambers withdrew his candidacy, stating that his electoral career was over.
+McKinney won the seat by default.